(ANDRES EMERICO LASZLO VON KELLER: EUROPEAN WRITER LOOKING TO BE ADOPTED)

 2. YET HE HAS BEEN FORGOTTEN.

-If my father was once considered one of Europe's most promising writers of the mid-20th century, why haven’t you heard of him?
+If my father was once regarded as one of Europe's most promising writers of the mid-20th century, why haven’t you heard of him?

-2. Challenging subjects.
-He wrote about a day in the life of a drunkard, with nothing but honour at stake; about a man searching for the unknown mother of his son (well, ok, so that's a pretty commercial idea); and about a man earning a living by impregnating aspiring wet-nurses: a risqué, if not taboo, subject at the time.
+- Challenging subjects.
+He wrote about a day in the life of a drunkard, with nothing but honour at stake, about a man searching for the unknown mother of his son (well, ok, so that's a pretty commercial idea), and about a man earning a living by impregnating aspiring wet-nurses: a risqué, if not taboo, subject at the time.

-Andres Laszlo’s texts are fading into oblivion, and I have taken it upon myself to try to reverse this trend and prevent it from occurring.
-However, despite my determination to do so, I lack both the contacts and the capital to pursue this endeavour effectively for much longer; I need assistance
+Andres Laszlo’s texts are fading into oblivion, and I have taken it upon myself to try to reverse this trend and prevent it from happening.
+However, despite my determination to do so, I lack both the contacts and the capital to pursue this endeavour effectively for much longer; I need assistance.

-3. THIS IS WHAT I HAVE DONE AND WHAT I AM DOING/HAVE DONE.
+3. THIS IS WHAT I HAVE DONE AND WHAT I AM DOING.

-E-books. (i) All my father’s texts have been scanned, OCR-converted, and transformed into e-books. (ii) Rights for English, Spanish, Italian, and Japanese texts have been fully acquired. (iii) All yet-unacquired French and German translation rights may be negotiated. (iv) New and improved English translations have been developed for all books. (v) Two new book adaptations and two new scripts have been created. (vi) More than ten new translations have been completed, and (vii) counting translations and adaptations, over forty books are finished and ready for publication.
-Check out some (not for sale) by entering ‘Andres Laszlo Jr.’ on Amazon Spain.
+E-books. (i) All my father’s texts have been scanned, OCR’d, and converted into e-books. (ii) Rights for English, Spanish, Italian, and Japanese texts have all been acquired. (iii) I could obtain the e-rights for all remaining French and German translations. (iv) New and improved English translations have been created for all books. (v) Two new book adaptations and two new scripts have been made. (vi) More than 10 new translations have been made, and (vii) Counting translations and adaptations, there are over 40 e-books completed and ready to be published.
+Check out some by entering ‘Andres Laszlo Jr.’ on Amazon Spain.

 Adaptations.
 The Challenge is my (radical) adaptation of My Uncle Jacinto.
-In my story, Madrid and "La Quinta" become Cape Town and Mandela Park; bullfighting is replaced by boxing, the 2010s transform into the 1940s, and 19,000 words have expanded to 75,000.
+In my story, Madrid and "La Quinta" become Cape Town and Mandela Park; bullfighting is replaced by boxing, the 2010s take the place of the 1940s, and 19,000 words expand to 75,000.
 This adaptation currently exists in six languages and has been developed into a film script.
-I have also transformed ‘Doña Juana into the theatre script it once must have been.
+I have also turned ‘Doña Juana into the theatre script it once must have been.

 English platform.
-Successfully relaunching Andres Laszlo Sr. requires establishing a solid foundation in the English language.
-Therefore, I have arranged for all seven of his books to be translated and edited for content.
+To successfully relaunch Andres Laszlo Sr., establishing a base in the English language has been a sine qua non.
+Consequently, I have had all seven of his books translated and content edited.

 Complete Works.
-After translating all of my father’s texts into English and providing adaptations and edits (only two of his books had been published in English prior), I have compiled The Complete Works in both English and Spanish.
-The English version is significantly superior to the Spanish, rendering retranslation back into Spanish a feasible option.
+After translating all of my father’s texts into English and providing adaptations and edits (only two of his books were previously published in English), I have compiled The Complete Works in both English and Spanish.
+The English version is significantly superior to the Spanish, making retranslation back into Spanish a viable option.

 Biography & Bibliography.
-I have researched and documented Senior's life and literary works (as a professional, I am a drug policy researcher).
-There was a time when students and researchers frequently contacted me, wishing to write essays or theses about my father.
-At that time, because I was angry with him, I always declined their requests; however, today, I would be more than willing to accommodate their requests.
+I have researched and documented Senior's life and literary works; the results are available on Wikipedia.
+There was a time when I was frequently contacted by students and researchers wishing to write essays or theses on my father.
+As I was angry with my father at the time, I always turned them down, but today, they would be more than welcome.

 4. AND THIS IS WHAT I PLAN TO DO.

-I intend to keep translating Andres Laszlo Sr. into new languages, especially my native Swedish.
-Additionally, I will consider translating into major languages like Mandarin, Hindi, Russian, Brazilian Portuguese, and Portuguese.
+New translations.
+I intend to continue translating Andres Laszlo Sr. into new languages, particularly my native Swedish.
+Furthermore, major languages such as Mandarin, Hindi, Russian, Brazilian and Portuguese will also be considered.

 New films and scripts.
-My Uncle Jacinto has already been adapted into a film, but my adaptation of this book, The Challenge, has not.
-It currently exists as a script and would make a great film.
-Paco Never Fails is also a movie, but the industry seems to think that its cinematic potential has not fulfilled, and I have been summoned to Gallimard in Paris twice to approve new adaptations: personally, I envision it as a seven-episode television series.
-Mother Unknown was turned into a film script by my father at the time of his passing (he was negotiating a contract).
-His collection of short stories—now merged with my own short stories into The Laszlo & Laszlo Chronicles/The Tale(s) of Two Knaves—contains several stories that read well as film treatments.
+My Uncle Jacinto has already been adapted into a film, but would also make an excellent animated movie.
+Additionally, my adaptation of this book, The Challenge, exists as a film script.
+Paco Never Fails is also a movie, and I have been called to Gallimard in Paris twice to approve new adaptations.
+Mother Unknown was turned into a film script by my father at the time of his demise (so someone must have contracted or at least encouraged him).
+His collection of over twenty short stories—now merged with my own short stories into The Laszlo & Laszlo Chronicles/The Tale(s) of Two Knaves—contains several stories that read well as film treatments.

 Libraries.
-I plan to make the works of Andres Laszlo Sr. accessible through libraries, online retailers, and print-on-demand distributors.
-Currently, over 20 titles have been published on Amazon in Spain and subsequently removed (i.e., published for copyright purposes).
+I plan to make Andres Laszlo Sr.’s texts available through libraries, online retailers, and print-on-demand distributors.
+Currently, over 20 titles have been published on Amazon and subsequently removed (i.e., for copyright purposes).

-Homepage.
-I created this website (www.andreslaszlo.com), intending to promote it as a tool to introduce Andres Laszlo to a wider audience.
+Website.
+I have created this website (www.andreslaszlo.com), and I intend to promote it to introduce Andres Laszlo to a broader audience.

-EU.
-Although my father lacked ‘a 100% homeland,’ he had ‘four 25% homelands’ that are now all full members of the EU.
-‘A forgotten best-selling fiction writer with four EU nationalities’ seems like something that should evoke at least some EU enthusiasm.
+Though my father lacked a “one 100%” homeland, he had “four 25% homelands" that are now all full members of the EU.
+“A forgotten best-selling fiction writer with ‘four’ EU nationalities” sounds like something that should evoke at least some EU enthusiasm.

 Overall, I have done my utmost (or at least a considerable amount) to revive my father's texts and writings, but I have not received the response I had hoped for.
-Furthermore: (i) I have my own writings to promote, particularly my drug policy texts, and (ii) I do not have the resources to promote Senior ad infinitum, so unless I receive some assistance in this endeavour...
+Furthermore: (i) I have my own writings to promote, particularly my Dysfunctional Discourses, and (ii) I do not possess the resources to promote Senior ad infinitum, so unless I receive some assistance in this endeavour...